 - An increase in distracted driving crashes

-Texting While Driving Remains Illegal, Despite the Known Risk
+Texting While Driving Remains Legal, Despite the Known Risk

 Hold People Responsible for Texting And Drive